 Pet urine and feces can etch laminate flooring, so cleaning them up is crucial.
 The good news is that this type of flooring holds up well against most non-abrasive cleaners.

-How to Clean Old Pet Stains and Odors on Laminate
+Steps to Clean Old Pet Urine on Laminate

 Cleaning older stains requires a few steps.
 In addition to cleaning the spot, you also need to eliminate the lingering scent of urine to keep your pet from continuing to soil the area and to prevent the smell from taking over your house.
 Assuming the laminate hasn’t developed cracks or lost its protective coating, you can treat the area easily with ingredients you’ll find in your kitchen.